humiaozuzu/awesome-flask/README.md

 - [indico](https://github.com/indico/indico) - a general-purpose event management web-based solution.
 It includes a full-blown conference organization workflow as well as tools for meeting management and room booking.
 It provides as well integration with video-conferencing solutions.
 - [flaskbb](https://github.com/flaskbb/flaskbb) - A classic Forum Software in Python using Flask.
 - [PythonBuddy] (https://github.com/ethanchewy/PythonBuddy) - Online Python Editor With Live Syntax Checking and Execution
+- [FlaskJobs](https://flaskjobs.com) - A job board dedicated to Flask.

 ## Boilerplate